 A slow version of ‘Teenage Angst’ is a bit of a drag, before an outstanding cover of Kate Bush’s ghostly classic ‘Running Up that Hill’ is given an extra coat of eeriness, making it the highlight of the encore.
 Less captivating shades to finish the job are ‘Post Blue’ and ‘Infra-red’ from ‘Meds’.

-Throughout their most prominent years I would never have expected a Placebo gig to be a banging affair, they have always been delicate and controlled, slow and precise, far from uplifting.
-But surprsingly that formula does transpose well to the live environment.
+Throughout their most prominent years I would never have expected a Placebo gig to be a banging affair.
+They have always been delicate and controlled, slow and precise, far from uplifting.
+But surprisingly that formula does transpose well to the live environment.
 I’m not sure this rebirth will provide any change to said formula, but allowing myself to be immersed for once – I can see how utterly compelling the Placebo effect can be.